Natural Alternative to Muscle Relaxers: What Works and Why

 Based on Lifestyle or Health Conditions

-• Drug-Tested Athletes: Opt for THC-free CBD for muscle pain
+• Drug-Tested Athletes: Opt for THC-free CBD for muscle pain.
+THC (tetrahydrocannabinol) is the psychoactive compound in cannabis that can show up on drug tests.

 When to Consult a Healthcare Provider